ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 - :py:func:`~ska_tango_testing.integration.assertions.within_timeout`
-  is used to (optionally) specify a timeout for the assertion, which is a maximum time limit to wait for the event to happen (if it is not already).
+  is used to (optionally) specify a timeout for the assertion, which is a maximum time limit to wait for the event to happen (if it has not already happened).
   Timeouts are a good tool to avoid explicit ``sleep`` instructions or custom `synchronization` calls to "await" asynchronous conditions happening.
   If not specified, the default timeout is 0 seconds,